valleyofdoom/PC-Tuning/README.md

 - Windows Server may force you to enter a password which can be optionally be removed in later steps

-- If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute ``oobe\BypassNRO.cmd``.
+- If you are configuring Windows 11, press ``Shift+F10`` to open CMD, then type ``regedit`` to open the registy editor to add the registry entry below.
 This will allow us to continue without an internet connection by unlocking the ``continue with limited setup`` option as demonstrated in the video examples below.
-With that said, this also removes the requirement to sign in with a Microsoft account which I highly advise against for privacy reasons generally speaking
+This removes the requirement to sign in with a Microsoft account which I highly advise against for privacy reasons generally speaking.
+After the registry entry has been applied, type ``shutdown /r /t 0`` in CMD to restart

+    ```
+    [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\OOBE]
+    "BypassNRO"=dword:00000001
+    ```

 - See [assets/videos/oobe-windows7-example.mp4](/assets/videos/oobe-windows7-example.mp4)
 - See [assets/videos/oobe-windows8-example.mp4](/assets/videos/oobe-windows8-example.mp4)